JessicaJuliet/the-leafy-bean/README.md

 ## Features

 ### Existing Features
 * Navbar - The navbar is fully responsive and sticky to ensure the user can easily access all navigational items at any point on the website.
-It
+Furthermore, it collapses into a hamburger icon on smaller devices
 * Imagery - Impactful coffee related imagery was sourced from [Pexels](www.pexels.com) and [Unsplash](www.unsplash.com).
 These give structure and dimension to the website and help provide the user with a positive user experience on the website.
+* Icons - Icons were used in the 'Coffee to Go' section so users could quickly identify The Leafy Bean's key selling points
-* White space - Lots of white space was used to help structure and organise the content, improve user experience and improve the legibility of text on the site.
+* White space - Lots of white space was used to help structure and organise the content, improve user experience and improve the legibility of text on the site
-*
+* Contact form - A simple contact form is included to allow users to send a message to the cafe.
+It will not allow a user to submit it unless it has their email address
+* Map - A Google map was embedded on the website

 ### Additional Features